GreenAI-Uppa/AIPowerMeter/docsrc/experiments/experiments.rst

      - 93.13
      - 771

-We can observe the same results in precision as the paper between the original architecture and the pruned one, but our experiment cannot conclude on a significative improvement in computation time nor a economy in energy.
-This can be explain because the implementation keep a high sparsity
+We can observe the same results in precision as the paper between the original architecture and the pruned one, but our experiment cannot conclude on a significative improvement in computation time nor an economy in energy.
+To understand those results, we argue that the implementation only put the value of every pruned neuron at zero, and then having a high sparsity.

 Force